AMD4x/telegram-media-worker/README.md

 - Large uploads require `TELEGRAM_API_ID` and `TELEGRAM_API_HASH` because the worker must start Telegram Local Bot API.
 - Direct public Bot API uploads are used for smaller files where possible.
 - The generic workflow can create ZIP documents and split oversized ZIPs into Telegram-safe parts.
+- `torrent-document-local-api.yml` is document-only and uses `torrent_url` instead of `media_url`.
+- Torrent workflows should normally be used as an admin-oriented path: run `list` first, then run `selected` with explicit file indexes, or `all` when every torrent file is intended.
+- The torrent workflow sends documents through Telegram Local Bot API and splits oversized files into Telegram-safe parts.
 - TikTok support may depend on a third-party direct resolver and/or `yt-dlp`; platform behavior can change without repository changes.

 ## Workflow details